AdaMo22805/DSC180A-Methodology-4/index.md

 Course: B01 - NLP Credit Score Development

-Team members: Kyle Nero, Daniel Mathew
+Mentors: Kyle Nero, Daniel Mathew

 ## Answers
 **What is the most interesting topic covered in your domain this quarter?**